 Gabby Wagner, Administrative and Evaluation Director

-I am currently enrolled in my 4th year of a Bachelor of Science in Biological Science at the University of Calgary and I am also working as a research assistant in the Department of Clinical Neurosciences on the side.
+I am currently enrolled in my last year of a Bachelor of Science degree in Biological Science with a minor in Sociology at the University of Calgary.

 I became involved with OTS because I know first hand what is it like to experience the stigma associated with mental illness and I am dedicated to starting a conversation around mental health in order to reduce the stigma and create an inclusive and supportive network.

-A fun fact about myself is that I have swam in the ocean surrounding the Galápagos Islands with wild penguins!
+A fun fact about myself is that I swam in the ocean with wild penguins while visiting the Galápagos Islands!

 Reach me at: email@example.com